7 Courageous Ways to Deal with a Horrible Boss

 3. Communicate upward

 Most bad bosses, especially the tyrants, hate surprises.
 Regularly let your boss know what’s going on: email, meetings, casual update.
-One of my coaching clients had a obsessive data-driven manager who sent long emails at all hours.
+For example, one of my coaching clients had an obsessive data-driven manager who sent long emails at all hours.
 Other employees became overwhelmed and started complaining to one another.
 This caused them serious backlash from him.
 My client managed his boss with good follow-up on key priorities.
 It provided him lots of space his co-workers never received.

 However, don’t overdo the communication; learn the timing and process that seems to work best for your boss.
 By doing this you will also learn other information that will help you help your boss look good.
 Why is this helpful?
 This isn’t “brown nosing” here.
 You are specifically checking in to keep your boss off your back and to make a tough situation better for you.
 A common mistake in dealing with bad bosses is avoiding or retreating from them.
 This just adds to your trouble.

 The book, Leadership Secrets of Attila the Hun, by Wess Roberts, provides a clue for a handling a horrible leader.
 Be principled, but don’t be stupid.
 If you fight a bad boss on everything you most likely will lose.
 One manager I worked with took no gruff from anyone and had some serious arguments with his no-nonsense manager.
 While my friend made his points, he also lost his job when he could ill afford to do so.
 Pick your fights and confront positively, with key data and plans to support your point of view.
 Furthermore, document your concerns when communicating with a bad boss, and keep a copy.
 How does this help?
 You will gain the boss’s respect, you maintain your integrity, and you have a record.